ArmeniaOfficial Name: Republic of Armenia

 Embassies and Consulates

 See the Department of State’s Fact Sheet on Armenia for more information on U.S.-Armenia relations.

 Entry, Exit & Visa Requirements

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Armenia.
-Please verify this information with the Embassy of Armenia before you travel.

 Safety and Security